Skip to main content

 1. Log in to Palette as a tenant administrator.

-2. Navigate to the left Main Menu and select Tenant Settings.
+2. From the left main menu, select Tenant Settings.

-4. Click on the PCG for which you want to create a node pool.
+4. Select the PCG for which you want to create a node pool.

-5. From the PCG details page, click on the IP Address Management (IPAM) tab.
+5. From the PCG details page, select the IP Address Management (IPAM) tab.

 6. Select Add New Pool.